jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - usually with a tie up against substation breaker, you want it to be directional and not close to backfeed sub
 - Need to ask customer if there is load on that segment of the line
 - Will just stagger close timings for ties, no directional tie (in case there's a scenario where we lose both other sources )
-- We will ignore/disable inrush, but can mention it in case customer needs it.
+- We will ignore/disable inrush, but can mention it in case customer needs it
+- HLT trips immediately upon exceeding any pickup
+- If we have LOV on CB3 and system reconfigures, but then there's a fault on G, both sectionalizers would see fault current, but SEC 2 would lock out before SEC 1 or REC 2
+	- would need another settings group to account - could be dependent on directional current

 For Fault on A:
 - Will want to review this closely with them.
 At this point if the tie and recloser are too close to coordinate they will both trip … if the tie is in the reset state it should recloser back in an hold … just a matter of curve coordination and settings timing coordination (which right now with a 15s auto close and 60s reset from lockout they would not coordinate).